alisaraa/alisaraa.github.io/_posts/2019-08-18-sql-where-clauses.md

 TL;DR - Functions in WHERE clauses are applied to all records in a table and can therefore be expensive.
 Although in most databases, a function on an indexed field in the WHERE clause would prevent use of the index, Snowflake may be the exception to this for some functions.

-**update** Snowflake help got back to me about my question:
+**update** Snowflake help got back to me about my question.
 I asked "If I use a function on the clustered key in a where clause, will the query not utilize the clustering?"
 They responded "Regarding a query, a function on the clustered key in a where clause will utilise the clustering key.
-However, there are some occurences/scenarios where it will not be used effective/not used."
+However, there are some occurrences/scenarios where it will not be used effective/not used."

 So basically, you don't know if your expression will negate or lessen the impact of a clustering key, so be very careful when using it in a where clause!